LLM Oil and Gas by Distance Learning

 About LLM Oil and Gas by Distance Learning Course

-Course duration: 1 year full-time/2 years part-time Course starts: October/January
+Course duration: 1 year full-time Course starts: September

 Oil and gas activities involve a combination of legal, economic and environmental issues, all of which need to be thoroughly understood by individuals involved in the sector.
 The sector requires the effective integration of legal expertise with economic knowledge and environmental/geography science.
 In order to understand the sector's needs and to counsel their clients effectively, Law graduates working in these industries need a wider knowledge than merely the specific regulations applicable.
 A familiarity with economic and environmental perspectives is indispensable.
 This programme is, therefore, suitable for legalprofessionals who seek to upgrade their skills whilst at the same time providing formal academic recognition.

 Similarly, economics and business students involved in the oil and gas industry will benefit from an accurate understanding of the institutional legal framework of oil and gas economies as well as of the environmental issues fundamental to such economies.
 Finally, students focusing on environmental issues related to the oil and gas industry need to be familiar with legal and economic issues relevant to the oil and gas industry.